panda3d/panda3d-docs/programming/texturing/texture-wrap-modes.rst

 The above blue color was chosen for illustration purposes; you can use any color you like for the border color.
-(However, some hardware may not efficiently support a border color other than opaque white, transparent white, opaque black and transparent black) Normally, you would use the background color of the texture as the border color, like this:
+(However, some hardware may not efficiently support a border color other than opaque white, transparent white, opaque black and transparent black.)
+Normally, you would use the background color of the texture as the border color, like this:

 .. only:: python